lanterndata/docs/03-migrate/04-pinecone.md

    lantern_pinecone.init(LANTERN_DATABASE_URL)
    ```

-   As currently there is a limitation on Pinecone and you can not export all the data or ids of your embeddings, we assume that you have your ids stored externally somewhere and you can provide list of `ids` to client.
+   Currently Pinecone does not allow you to export all the data or IDs of your embeddings [[1]](https://support.pinecone.io/hc/en-us/articles/12438275491741-How-do-I-export-my-Pinecone-index-) [[2]](https://community.pinecone.io/t/how-to-retrieve-list-of-ids-in-an-index/380).
+We assume that you have your IDs stored and can provide a list of `ids` to the client.

-   For this example we will assume that the Pinecone has vectors with sequential ids from 0 to 100000
+   In the example below, we assume that the Pinecone has vectors with sequential ids from 0 to 100000.

    ```python
    pinecone_ids = list(map(lambda x: str(x), range(100000)))